 Instead of “would you like me to come in and do a workshop?”
 Carter says, giving the other party an easy way out of the conversation, I’d say “tell me what you’re doing to train your negotiators…” Not only does this prevent a yes or not answer ending the discussion, but it also shows the other party how interested you are.
 “Open questions create a lot of trust” she explains.

 Open questions also practically compel the other person to open up to you and share ways you could work together.
-“Open questions are one of the most powerful tools I have to create deals or even to save deals.”
-Even for people who ask a great open question however, they can still screw it up though.
+“Open questions are one of the most powerful tools I have to create deals or even to save deals,” she told me.

 Land The Plane

-The fact is, you don’t’ know what the other needs, so randomly volunteering information to end the awkward silence hurts your position.
+The fact is, you don’t’ know what the other person needs, so randomly volunteering information, simply to end the awkward silence hurts your position.
 “It could have been five thousand dollars, and you just overpaid.
 It could have been mentorship, pathways to advancement, training, or anything else.”
 Carter said.
 “Ask your great question, then shut up!”

 Silence is a gift.
 The better the question, the more silence.
 Sit back and let the silence win the negotiation for you.

 The most important part before you start any negotiation starts with you.
 It starts with your clarifying to yourself what you want.
 When I was reading Ask For More, I admit this seemed like common sense, but when you don’t come ready, knowing specifically what you want out of a deal, you can needlessly destroy your own ability to ask for more.

 “You don’t need two cars to have an accident—and if fact a lot of our negotiations are one-car accidents,” explains Carter.